littlee/react-x-modal/README.md

 # React Modal X

-manage all modals in single place
+manage all modals in one place

 ## Install